 The majority of the waste collected during these events is plastic waste, which has a high recycling value.
-Ensuring that this packaging is kept out of the environment and off the streets, will be a crew of 205 cleaners employed from Masiphumelele, Ocean View and Athlone, who were trained to quickly and effectively sweep the areas.
-The City of Cape Town also plays a major role in boosting the clean-up efforts by ensuring that the routes for these annual events are cleaned prior to the race days.
+The City of Cape Town played a major role in boosting the clean-up efforts by ensuring that the routes for these annual events were cleaned prior to the race days.

 “Both the cycle race and the marathon have various refreshment stations where close to 20 000 bags each are handed out to the athletes.
-The SA Navy Festival sees up to 50 000 people visiting the harbour per day.
-On top of this, the weather at these events also plays a big role, as rainy and windy weather presents its own set of challenges for the waste collectors,” Kieser says, explaining that makeshift raincoats are often made from refuse bags and the notorious Cape Doctor could blow the litter into the bushes.
+The SA Navy Festival saw up to 50 000 people visiting the harbour per day.
+On top of this, the weather at these events also played a big role, as the notorious Cape winds present their own set of challenges for the waste collectors,” Kieser said.

 “We are very excited and proud to be part of these events and take the responsibility that has been given to us very seriously.
 We aim to improve on previous years’ successes and recycling rates,” Kieser concludes.